BEAR: Towards Beam-Search-Aware Optimization for Recommendation with Large Language Models: Methodology

-To enable gradient-based optimization and effectively minimize the risk \eqnref{eq:risk_function}, we surrogate the indicator function $\mathbb{I}(\Delta_t^B > 0)$ with the sigmoid function $\sigma_{\xi}(\Delta_t^B) = 1 / (1 + \exp(-\Delta_t^B / \xi))$, where $\xi$ is a temperature hyperparameter that controls the smoothness\footnote{As the temperature $\xi \to 0$, the sigmoid function $\sigma_{\xi}(\Delta_t^B)$ converges to $\mathbb{I}(\Delta_t^B > 0)$.}~\citep{yang2024psl,yang2025breaking}.
+To enable gradient-based optimization and effectively minimize the risk \eqnref{eq:risk_function}, we surrogate the indicator function $\mathbb{I}(\Delta_t^B > 0)$ with the sigmoid function $\sigma_{\xi}(\Delta_t^B) = 1 / (1 + \exp(-\Delta_t^B / \xi))$, where $\xi$ is a temperature hyperparameter that controls the smoothness\footnote{As the temperature $\xi \to 0$, the sigmoid function $\sigma_{\xi}(\Delta_t^B)$ converges to $\mathbb{I}(\Delta_t^B > 0)$.}~\citep{yang2024psl,yang2025breaking,zhang2026talos}.
 This surrogate provides a smooth and tight approximation to the discontinuous indicator function, resulting in the following differentiable \textbf{\emph{beam-search-aware regularization}} term\footnote{In objectives \eqnref{eq:risk_function} and \eqnref{eq:beam_aware_regularization}, we take the logarithm to convert maximization of the product into minimization of the sum of risks, facilitating token-wise optimization.
-For mathematically rigorousness, we assume that the token probabilities are lower bounded by a small positive constant, ensuring the well-definedness of the logarithm operation~\citep{wu2024effectiveness,yang2024psl,yang2025breaking}.}:
+For mathematically rigorousness, we assume that the token probabilities are lower bounded by a small positive constant, ensuring the well-definedness of the logarithm operation~\citep{wu2024effectiveness,yang2024psl,yang2025breaking,zhang2025advancing}.}:

 By minimizing this regularization term, the model is guided to minimize the pruning margin $\Delta_t^B$ at each step, thereby effectively reducing the risk of incorrect pruning during beam search.
 Notably, while the standard SFT objective \eqnref{eq:sft} also increases the probabilities of positive tokens, it treats all tokens equally without considering the beam search dynamics, leading to massive premature pruning and noteworthy training-inference inconsistency (\cf \cref{sec:preliminaries:limitations-of-sft}).
-In contrast, regularization \eqnref{eq:beam_aware_regularization} explicitly takes the pruning margin into account, dynamically evaluating the probabilities of positive tokens $P_\theta(y_t | y_{< t}, x)$ based on their different top-$B$ thresholds $\beta_t^B$, thus effectively mitigating the training-inference inconsistency.
+In contrast, regularization \eqnref{eq:beam_aware_regularization} explicitly accounts for the pruning margin, dynamically evaluating the probabilities of positive tokens $P_\theta(y_t | y_{< t}, x)$ relative to their respective top-$B$ thresholds $\beta_t^B$, thus effectively mitigating the training-inference inconsistency.

 Finally, by incorporating the regularization term \eqnref{eq:beam_aware_regularization} into the SFT objective \eqnref{eq:sft}, we obtain the proposed \textbf{BEAR objective}:

 where $\lambda > 0$ is a weight hyperparameter that controls the regularization strength.
 By incorporating beam-search awareness with SFT, BEAR not only improves the overall probability of positive items (\cf \cref{tab:main-results}), but also effectively reduces the risk of incorrectly pruning positive items during beam search (\cf \cref{fig:pruning-rate}).
 These effects collectively alleviate the training-inference inconsistency and enhance recommendation performance, leading to an effective and efficient fine-tuning objective for LLM-based RS.